scolapicchioni/blazor/Lab07/readme.md

 This way we stay client side so that we don't run into problems when talking to the server side, which we will fix in the following lab.

-- Open `Program.cs` of the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project
+- Open `Program.cs` of the `PhotoSharingApplication.Frontend.Client` project
 - Comment the following line

 ```cs